 The snow peas with pistachio were easy.
 Just trim the snow peas smaller if you like, and sauté them with olive oil, salt and pepper.
 Take a sandwich bag or some sheets of plastic wrap and hammer the pistachios smaller.
-You could also grind these in a food processor.

 Let them all sauté together before finally adding your grated parmesan and leave it on low to stay warm while you make the Cornish hens.

 Take your orange and juice it into a bowl, add the same amount of lemon juice if you can.
-Rip the orange (and lemon if you got one instead of using purchased juice) and set them aside.
+Cut the orange (and lemon if you got one instead of using purchased juice) and set them aside.

+Make sure the little pieces of citrus rest under each bird.
 Get some aluminum foil (if you’d like to do this part, it helps keep the feet from burning) and wrap the little back legs.

 Some recipes state to cook the chickens on 400 or even 450 for 20-25 minutes.
 I don’t trust that… I don’t know why.
 I preheated my oven for 350 and cooked these for 1 hr 20 mins.
 In the end, leaving them on 150 in the oven to stay warm.

 They came out a pretty chestnut brown and the whole condo smelled like rosemary bread (oddly).